Saturday, January 24, 2026

 Click here for instructions with images

-3. Take the narrow side you cut from your box and cut it into two pieces at ⅔ of its length.
-For example, my narrow side is 35 cm tall; I cut it at about 24 cm, yielding one piece 24 cm long and another 11 cm long.
+- Take the narrow side you cut from your box and cut it into two pieces at ⅔ of its length.
+For example, my narrow side is 45cm tall (height of box + height of flap); I cut it at about 30cm, yielding one piece 30cm long and another 15cm long.

 * You should now have your box with one narrow side removed, two uneven pieces (from the removed side), and three additional rectangles of cardboard.